ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 ### Example: a console listener driven by configuration

-The sample registers one named listener with `AddListener` and binds the rules with `AddConfiguration`, as in the snippet above but without the code-based rules.
+In the demo there is one named listener, registered with `AddListener`, and the rules come from `AddConfiguration` alone, no code-based rules.
 The listener itself:

 ```csharp
 internal static class ConsoleActivityListener